 Hey guys!
 I want to share with you all why I started drinking again, since a lot of my posts in the past talked about why I don’t drink, and gave tips on how not to drink.

-After watching the series collaboration between Bunny Meyers (Grav3yardGirl) and Shane Dawson, I felt like I wanted to start making videos again.
+After watching the series collaboration between Bunny Meyers (Grav3yardGirl) and Shane Dawson, I felt like I wanted to start posting again.

 But first…I need to come clean.

-A lot of my videos in the past talked about why I stopped drinking and didn’t drink for 4 or 5 years.
+In the past, I’ve talked about why I stopped drinking and didn’t drink for 4 or 5 years.
 Welp, I started drinking again a couple years ago and now I feel I should let you know why I started drinking again.

 I know this is a polarizing topic, so I wanted to give you some background and talk about why I made the decision to stop, and why I started again.